 - The Email Tab

-You can filter reports to see data for a specific group or individual user on your team.
-This allows admins and users to see how entire teams or individuals are performing.
+The team member filter refines your reported data for a specific group or individual user on your team.
+This filter allows admins and users to see how entire teams or individuals are performing.

 The user filters include the following options: